 (5) Each utility must demonstrate that it has made progress toward and has met the standards in this section at the lowest reasonable cost.

-WAC 480-100-620 Content of an Integrated Resource Plan.
+WAC 480-100-620 Content of an integrated resource plan.

 (1) Purpose.
 Consistent with Chapters 80.28, 19.280, and 19.405 RCW, each electric utility has the responsibility to identify and meet its resource needs with the lowest reasonable cost mix of conservation and efficiency, generation, distributed energy resources, and delivery system investments to ensure the utility provides energy to its customers that is clean, affordable, reliable, and equitably distributed.
 At a minimum, integrated resource plans must include the components listed in this rule.
 Unless otherwise stated, the assessments, evaluations, and forecasts should be over an appropriate planning horizon.